Engine work continues on with Issue 18 and more of the block!

-I feel that there are some milestones to be achieved while building the 1:8 scale Back to the Future DeLorean by Eaglemoss.
+I feel that there are some milestones to be achieved while building the Eaglemoss 1:8 scale Back to the Future DeLorean partwork.

 For me, this is my first major milestone: a rolling chassis!
 At this point, the main frame, suspension, and wheels are all assembled which gives us a good base to continue the build upon.
 So, after all the paint work and Mike Lane’s fantastic Tyre Transfer Decals, I wanted to document this milestone with a few photos of the progress so far:

 Even though I am only about 10% complete, this has been a lot of fun and I am excited for the future.
 As always, thanks for stopping by!

 After completing Issue 15, a couple of things bothered me about the look of the wheels for my Eaglemoss 1:8 scale Back to the Future DeLorean model: the color of the wheels and the lettering on the tires.
 This is how I tried to improve them.

 The Hubcaps supplied by Eaglemoss have some kind of weird chrome plating on them.
 However, on a real DeLorean, the wheels were actually cast alloy with a silver paint.
 Therefore, I wanted to correct this.
 I removed all four wheels and disassembled them.
 I also removed the little black plastic valve stems by pushing them out from behind with a paper clip.
 I then airbrushed the Hubcaps with Tamiya X-32 Titanium Silver acrylic paint.
 This was a quick mod, but resulted in a much closer representation to the real car:

 Eaglemoss’ representation of Goodyear font, ‘winged foot’ logo, and location on the tires was not quite right.
 Thankfully, once again, Mike Lane comes to our rescue!
 His superb Tyre Transfer Kit fixes this exact problem.
 The following steps are how I installed his kit.